 - who it will be shared with.

 This privacy information must be provided to individuals at the time you collect their data.
-The ICO has a useful template explaining the information privacy notices need to contain.
+The ICO has a useful template explaining what information privacy notices need to have.

 4. Procedures for subject access requests

-GDPR and the Data Protection Act 2018 will only cover living individuals.
-Deceased patients' records are still subject to the Access to Health Records Act 1990.
+The UK GDPR and the DPA 2018 will only apply to the data of living individuals.
+Deceased patients' records in England, Wales and Scotland are still subject to the Access to Health Records Act 1990 and in Northern Ireland to the Access to Health Records (Northern Ireland) Order 1993.
 Practices also need to be aware of the GMC's confidentiality guidance.

 Under the new data protection regime, there are some differences to the subject access request process.